-London terror attack: UK wakes up to another day of mourning
+London terror attack: Theresa May vows to battle 'Islamist extremism'

 The suspects are then believed to have exited the van and proceeded on foot towards the nearby area of Borough Market, one of the capital's most popular nightlife spots.

-Eyewitnesses spoke of abject panic as three men armed with "foot-long" knives burst into packed restaurants and cafes, slashing at those inside indiscriminately.
+Eyewitnesses spoke of panic as three men armed with "foot-long" knives burst into packed restaurants and cafes, slashing at those inside indiscriminately.
 Many customers fought off the attackers, using chairs, pint glasses and bottles.
 Others hid behind tables and inside bathrooms or attempted to flee.

 In total, the marauding attack lasted approximately eight minutes, according to police, who shot dead all three known suspects at the scene.
 At least one of the suspects appeared to be wearing a suicide bomb vest, though this was later confirmed by police to be a hoax.